osanseviero/hackerllama/index.md

 * Mentor in BBVA Hack (Mexico City, 2018)
 * Mentor in SF Hacks (San Francisco, 2018)
 * Mentor in DubHacks (Seattle, 2017)

+Feel free to connect with me in [LinkedIn](https://www.linkedin.com/in/omarsanseviero/)!